 Parking on the Monmouth College campus is a privilege that may be revoked.
 Students who abuse parking privileges may lose their permission to park on campus for the remainder of the current school year without a refund of permit fees.
 Be sure to read the signage at the entrance of and/or adjacent to the area before parking.

 It is the responsibility of the parking permit holder to properly display the permit (right side, front windshield not in a tinted area for automobiles, and rear fender for motorcycles.)
-Incorrect display of the parking permit may result in f a parking ticket and fine.
+Incorrect display of the parking permit may result in a parking ticket and fine.
 If an alternative vehicle is used by a parking permit holder, a temporary parking permit must be obtained from the Stockdale Center Office or the Business Office.

 Monmouth College reserves the right to temporarily or permanently change all parking rules and regulations in order to make improvements or to facilitate operations.
 Students, faculty and staff will be informed of such changes by public notice (lot signage, electronic bulletin board, email, etc.).

-Vehicle owners or parking permit holders who have received more than four parking tickets during an academic year may be required to permanently remove their vehicles from campus, and no refund will be provided.
+Vehicle owners or parking permit holders who have received more than four parking tickets during an academic year may be required to permanently remove their vehicles from campus, and no permit refund will be provided.
 Vehicle owners or parking permit holders who are required to permanently remove their vehicles, but fail to do so will be referred to the appropriate administrative office (Student Affairs, Personnel, etc.) for disciplinary action.